AriFordsham/GHCWiki/ghc-kinds/kind-inference.md

 After some thinking, Adam, Csongor and I came up with this rule: Simon's algorithm accepts polymorphic recursive definitions when the recursive occurrences are at types that instantiate kind variables with kind variables, but never concrete kinds.
 Note that in `T`, the recursive occurrence replaces `k1` with `k2`, but `T2` replaces `k` with `Type -> Type`.
 Let's call a polymorphic recursive definition where recursive occurrences replace variables with variables "pseudopolymorphic recursive".

 However, Simon's algorithm does not always infer the most general type with respect to the fragment of the language containing pseudopolymorphic recursion (but not general polymorphic recursion).
 For example:

 ```
+data T3 a b where
-dataT3 a b whereMk::T3 b a ->T3 a b
+  Mk :: T3 b a -> T3 a b
 ```